Estate plan

 Not legally required, but recommended for self-proving affidavit

-Holographic will: Not valid
+Holographic will: Valid

 Self-proving affidavit: Available